telerik/winforms-docs/controls/telerik-cab-enabling-kit/getting-started/getting-started.md

 # Getting Started

-Telerik CAB Enabling Kit gives you several Composite UI Application Block (CAB) Extensions for building smart client application with CAB and Telerik UI for for WinForms.
+Telerik CAB Enabling Kit gives you several Composite UI Application Block (CAB) Extensions for building smart client application with CAB and Telerik UI for WinForms.
 It allows developers take the full advantage of the flexibility that the modular structure of CAB architectural framework provides.
 Using Telerik CAB Enabling Kit for creating separate UI modules for Windows applications speeds up the development improves testability and reduces costs.

 ## Start using Telerik CAB Enabling Kit (via NuGet package)

 Here is how to start building CAB application in just a few steps, by using the TelerikCompositeUI NuGet package:

-1. Install the [Telerik UI for for WinForms suite ](http://www.telerik.com/products/winforms.aspx) on your computer.
+1. Install the [Telerik UI for WinForms suite ](http://www.telerik.com/products/winforms.aspx) on your computer.

 1. Open Visual Studio 2010 and create a new WinForms application.